Last Updated on January 3, 2023 by James Castro

 Professional Website Design Prices based on Features

-Perhaps you need e-commerce, or a custom user dashboard, or a learning management system?
-Perhaps you have multiple locations and want an interactive map or a multisite that can give them a location-specific experience?.
+Perhaps you need e-commerce, a custom user dashboard, or a learning management system.
+Perhaps you have multiple locations and want an interactive map or a multisite that can give them a location-specific experience.

 Now, it doesn’t mean that all features need to be hand-coded by the greatest full-stack developers we have here in the USA (sorry Marc and Steven – we love our Full Stack Devs), but it’s not always needed.

-Sometimes a plugin will just be killer and you can go on your way, just paying for implementation of the plugin.
-Other times it might make sense to do something custom after you look at the actual problem you’re trying to solve.
+Sometimes a plugin will be killer, and you can go on your way, just paying for the implementation of the plugin.
+Other times it might make sense to do something custom after looking at the problem you’re trying to solve.

 How content affects website design prices

-That, combined with your brand strategist and competitive research will give you insight into what to write about, how those words will impact online visibility, and how that can change your chances of being found, being appreciated, and being successful.
+That, combined with your brand strategist and competitive research, will give you insight into what to write about, how those words will impact online visibility, and how that can change your chances of being found, appreciated, and successful.

 It’s not about saving money – it’s about investing wisely at the right time for your business.